 Selçuk is a small town so it’s easy to get around on foot.
 If you download Sygic Travel and have GPS switched on, then you should have no problem finding anything.
 As described above, the only times you’ll need to arrange for transportation is when visiting Meryem Ana, Şirince, and the Ephesus archaeological site.

 I’m not an expert on Selçuk nor Turkey but I do hope that you find this guide useful.
 I’m only sharing some of the things I learned from our trip.
 If you have any suggestions or simply want to share your own experiences, then please feel free to do so in the comments section below.
-I’d love to hear from you.
+You’re welcome to join our Facebook Travel Group as well.
+We’d love to hear from you.

 Thanks for stopping by and have fun walking back in time at Ephesus!